 - a description of prior research in your proposed research area, including a bibliography of source material (primary and secondary sources) that you have or will consult as part of the research for this project;

-- identifies your faculty supervisor (you should consult with and confirm the agreement of an NAS faculty member to serve as your thesis advisor before submitting your proposal);
+- identifies your faculty supervisor (you should consult with and confirm the agreement of an NAIS faculty member to serve as your thesis advisor before submitting your proposal);

 - describe the academic work remaining on your schedule for the coming year to meet graduation requirements; this is to ensure that you'll have the necessary time to devote to your thesis project.
 This should also include a statement of your plans to reduce your extra-curricular activities to maximize the time available to focus on this major project.
 A senior thesis is a huge investment of your time and energy and radically more demanding than most students imagine.